LWFlouisa/FraponicConlang/_posts/2021-11-26-musicgenres.md

 tags: musetos ethnicmusic battlemusic
 layout: post
 ---
 The traditional music genres, sense blended with French and Japanese music.
 Dueling music shares simularities with Desgarrada ( or battle royale ) music.
+All traditional music is played in a mixture of Dorian Mode, Lydian, and Mixolydian and In Scale.

 ~~~
 Akodideru - Dueling accordions.